Jobs for People With Social Anxiety or Generalized Anxiety: Top Career Areas

 - Typical salary range—$29,310 to $89,200

 Being a wine steward can be a fun and low-stress way to earn a living when you have general anxiety.
-Among other things, the job involves using your expert knowledge of grape varietals, vineyards and wineries around the world, and wine tasting in order to recommend suitable wines and food pairings to customers or clients.
+Among other things, the job involves using your expert knowledge of grape varietals, vineyards, and wineries around the world to recommend suitable wines and food pairings to customers or clients.

 If your anxiety makes you extra motivated to do things the right way, then you may be able to succeed in this type of career.
 And, depending on your client or boss, staying busy with a variety of his or her personal details each day may be less stressful or anxiety-provoking than other jobs that you've had before.